UKGC #39028GamStop Registered18+ OnlyReviewed: Aug 2026

 Seasoned Casino Reviewer

 Soft spot for 888.
 Can't help it.
 Played Casino-on-Net back in...
 2008?
 2009?
 Somewhere around there.
 The fact that they're still operating, still licensed, still winning awards after everything this industry has thrown at them -- dot-com crash, regulation overhauls, a dozen new competitors every year -- that means something.
-Doesn't excuse the twenty-two-hour PayPal though.
-I'll keep bringing that up until it changes.
+I'm still waiting to run my own timed PayPal test - I'll update this once it's done.